dj-lumiere/DebugUtils-Unity/src/Runtime/SceneNavigator/README.md

 ### Finding GameObjects by Path

-Use `FindGameObjectAtPath()` to locate GameObjects anywhere in your scene hierarchy.
+Use `FindGameObjectByPath()` to locate GameObjects anywhere in your scene hierarchy.

 ```csharp
 using DebugUtils.Unity.SceneNavigator;